Search

 • The relationship loses warmth, effectiveness, and trust.

-And when the phone rings, the negotiator finds himself searching through his files, rereading the mandate, trying to remember: “Who was it again?
+And when the phone rings, the negotiator finds himself searching through his files, rereading the mandate, trying to remember: "Who was it again?
 Which house?
-What context?”
+What was the context?"

-This vagueness harms the quality of the relationship, responsiveness, and the relevance of responses.
-It creates distance, coldness, and a loss of effectiveness.
+This ambiguity harms the quality of the relationship, responsiveness, and the relevance of answers.
+It creates distance, coldness, and a loss of efficiency.

 📸 The trick that changes everything – the seller's photo

-Imagine this: You're leaving a booking appointment.
-Before you leave, you politely ask the seller if they'd be happy for you to take a picture of them.
+Imagine this: you've just left a meeting to secure a listing agreement.
+Before leaving, you politely ask the seller if they're okay with you taking their picture.
 You save this photo to your phone, along with their contact information: name, phone number, address, property.

 A few weeks later, the seller calls you.
-And then, their photo appears on your screen.
+And there, their photo appears on your screen.
 Instantly, your brain reconnects: you remember the property, the conversation, the atmosphere.
-You're ready to respond with relevance, warmth, and efficiency.
+You are ready to respond with relevance, warmth, and efficiency.

 This trick, which only takes 5 minutes, radically transforms the relationship.